PostgreSQL

 img_4.png

-NOTE: The heartbeat signal must also be selected in the Datasource > Tables to sync configuration property.
+Note: The heartbeat signal must also be selected in the Datasource > Tables to sync configuration property.
 For more information, see the WAL disk space consumption section.

 • Heartbeat interval [ms]: The interval in milliseconds at which the heartbeat signal is emitted.
 The default value is 3000 (3 s).